 Eilean Donan castle is one of the most famous Scotland elopement locations when it comes to castles and forts.
 It’s one of the most photographed castles in the whole of Scotland.
 It’s truly a unique location for elopement in Scotland and you’ll need to pay a certain fee if you want your ceremony to be held there.
-If you ask us, it’s totally worth it.
+If you ask us, it’s worth it.

 Lastly, we come to the capital of Scotland and one of its most beautiful cities.
-Edinburgh is absolutely gorgeous city and a great option for a more urban elopement with a touch of history.
+Edinburgh is gorgeous city and a great option for a more urban elopement with a touch of history.
 It’s a very famous city and it’s visited by many tourists each year.
 Even if you won’t have your Scotland elopement in Edinburgh, you still have to visit it.
 Old parts of the town feel like you have entered a Harry Potter movie and you’re about to buy your first magic wand.
-Edinburg castle is a central attraction of the city and one of the most beautiful castles we have ever seen.
+Edinburg Castle is a central attraction of the city and one of the most beautiful castles we have ever seen.

-A role of a wedding planner for your Scotland elopement.
+The role of a wedding planner for your Scotland elopement.
 Do you need one?

 A wedding planner is a person who helps you in all aspects of your wedding or elopement.
 We always suggest people hire a wedding planner if they are planning to have a larger wedding with many vendors included.
 Wedding planners just make everything a bit easier.
 They also help you with booking a wedding venue in Scotland and take care of the communication with all the vendors.
 You’re left with more free time and you’ll be less stressed when your wedding day arrives.

 Wedding planners are not so crucial for elopements as they are for large weddings.
-The great thing about the elopements is the fact that they are easy to plan and organize, they are fully customizable, and overall cheaper than traditional weddings.
+The great thing about elopements is the fact that they are easy to plan and organize, they are fully customizable and overall cheaper than traditional weddings.
 You can organize your Scotland elopement by yourself, especially if you want a symbolic ceremony with a simple set of vendors such as a florist, photographer and videographer, and makeup.

 We’ve been elopement photographers for years now and we know all there is to know about it.
 We can help you with advice and organization of a simpler elopement in Scotland and we provide you with a detailed elopement guide that will guide you through all the aspects of your elopement wedding.

-Scotland’s traditions in your elopement
+Implementing local traditions in your Scotland elopement

 Scotland is known for some unique traditions and you can implement some in your Scotland elopement.
 Bagpipes are widely recognized as a symbol of Scotland and it might be a great idea to have a bagpipe player at your elopement, just to play a few tunes.
 This is something that would send chills down your spine.
 Or you could incorporate some other parts of Scottish culture into your elopement, maybe a part of clothing.
 Symbolic officiants usually include some parts of folklore in their ceremony which is usually not the case with the legal officiants.

-There are many ways to include the culture of the country you’re eloping at in your own elopement.
+There are many ways to include the culture of the country you’re eloping at in your elopement.
 Just think about it as it’s a great way to make your elopement even more awesome.

 Things to do after your elopement in Scotland